galaxyproject/training-material/topics/ecology/tutorials/Obitools-metabarcoding/tutorial.md

 ## Micro assembly of paired-end sequences with **illuminapairedend**

+When using the result of a paired-end sequencing assay with supposedly overlapping forward and reverse reads, the first step is to recover the assembled sequence.

+The forward and reverse reads of the same fragment are at the same line position in the two FASTQ files obtained after sequencing.
+Based on these two files, the assembly of the forward and reverse reads is done with the **illuminapairedend** utility that aligns the two reads and returns the reconstructed sequence.

 > ### {% icon hands_on %} Hands-on: Recover consensus sequences from overlapping forward and reverse reads.
->
-> When using the result of a paired-end sequencing assay with supposedly overlapping forward and reverse reads, the first step is to recover the assembled sequence.
->
-> The forward and reverse reads of the same fragment are at the same line position in the two fastq files obtained after sequencing.
-Based on these two files, the assembly of the forward and reverse reads is done with the illuminapairedend utility that aligns the two reads and returns the reconstructed sequence.
 >
 > 1. {% tool [illuminapairedend](toolshed.g2.bx.psu.edu/repos/iuc/obi_grep/obi_illuminapairedend/1.2.13) %} with the following parameters:
 >    - *"Read from file"*: `wolf_F` for the 3p file